dais-ita/coalition-data/README.md

 # coalition-data
-This repository contains a conceptual model and generated dataset as presented in the publication "Knowledge Representation and Dataset Generationfor Generative Policy Evaluation".
+This repository contains a conceptual model and generated dataset as presented in the publication "Synthetic Ground Truth for EvaluatingGenerative Policy Models".

 ## Installation
 A Docker image is provided for quick setup.